Tag Archives: death

 Dear Readers:

 If I am to be honest, I don’t always understand the mind of God.
 Howbeit, I purpose in my heart to trust Him!
 And if I am to be truthful, yes, to this day my heart does have a few unanswered questions.
-On occasions, in my journey of life, I have meltdowns, wallow in self-pity, and find myself clouded by doubts and fears.
-However, because of His steadfast love and His unfathomable mercy for me, I thank God that I don’t have to remain in that state of mind!
+Occasionally, in my life journey, I have meltdowns, wallow in self-pity, and find myself clouded by doubts and fears.
+However, because of His steadfast love and unfathomable mercy for me, I thank God I don’t have to remain in that state of mind!

 You see, I am a work in progress.

-In memory of my sister who prematurely passed away 53 years ago by a hit-and-run driver.
+In memory of my sister, who prematurely passed away 53 years ago, at the hands of a hit-and-run driver.
 (To learn more of her story, click here.)
-She would have been ten years older than my first-born daughter!
-I had to say goodbye to my little sister when I was nine, just a month after she turned two years old.
+She would have been ten years older than my firstborn daughter!
+I had to say goodbye to my little sister when I was nine, just a month after she turned two.
 I remember so much pain and suffering as a child back then.
 In retrospect, I believe God may have spared her from something worse.
-I look forward to the Blessed Hope that some day we will embrace one another once again.
-She will not return to me, but I will go to her one day.
-(II Sam 12:23).
-And we will NEVER have to be apart.

 2 Comments